Udgin/blog/index.md

 * Shared projects
 * Upcoming [.NET Standard 2.0](https://blogs.msdn.microsoft.com/dotnet/2016/09/26/introducing-net-standard/)

-Currently there are two ways to write shared code in Xamrin:
+Currently there are two ways to write shared code in Xamarin:

 1. Shared project.
 Unlike most other project types, a Shared Project has no 'output' assembly.
 During compilation, the files are treated as part of the referencing project and compiled into that DLL.
 If you wish to share your code as a DLL then Portable Class Libraries are a better solution.
 Shared code can be branched based on the platform using compiler directives (eg. using #if \__ANDROID__ , as discussed in the Building Cross Platform Applications document).
 2. Portable library.
 Only a subset of the .NET framework is available to use, determined by the profile selected (see the Introduction to PCL for more info).